 These falls are really impressive and easily accessible by car!!
 There are so many waterfalls in Kauai it’s hard to keep track of 😉

 We did an awesome day tour kayaking the Wailea river and hiking to ‘Secret Falls’ from a little inlet up the river.
 It was a fun, active, and adventurous day kayaking about a mile and a half to and from the 2 mile (round trip) hike to another stunning waterfall.
+If you are looking for Kauai adventures, this is it!
+We loved our tour and after such an active day we couldn’t wait to sit down at dinner and get sipping on some cocktails.

 I know they also have kayak tours on the Hanalei river too, but we didn’t get the chance to do it!